tendermint/tendermint/CONTRIBUTING.md

 description has been captured by an issue, the process can proceed in different direction depending on how well defined the problem and proposed solution are.
-If the change is simple and well understood, maintainers will +1 the issue and sign off on reviewing such a change when it’s ready Changes should start with a [draft pull](https://github.blog/2019-02-14-introducing-draft-pull-requests/) request against master.
+If the change is simple and well understood, maintainers will +1 the issue and sign off on reviewing such a change when it’s ready.
+Changes should start with a [draft pull](https://github.blog/2019-02-14-introducing-draft-pull-requests/) request against master.
 The draft signals that work is underway, even if it’s not ready for review.
 When changes are ready for review, they should be kept up to date with master If the issue is well